reasonml/reasonml.github.io/src/pages/guide/ocaml.md

 ### Local Scope Vs. Module Bodies

-In `Reason`, everything that can go between the `{}` in [Local Scopes](#reason-vs-ml-syntax-local-scope) and in module bodies.
+In Reason, everything that can go between the `{}` in [Local Scopes](#reason-vs-ml-syntax-local-scope) and in module bodies.
 You can usually even cut/paste code between the two contexts.
-In `OCaml`, the syntaxes for the two contexts are very different.
+In OCaml, the syntaxes for the two contexts are very different.
 (Local scope requires trailing `in`, but module bodies do not and some imperative statements must be assigned to `_` or `()`, or else use double `;;`).
-`Reason` greatly simplifies the syntax for new _and_ experienced ML programmers.
+Reason greatly simplifies the syntax for new _and_ experienced ML programmers.

 <table>
   <thead><tr> <th scope="col"><p>OCaml Module Body</p></th><th scope="col"><p>Reason Module Body</p></th></tr></thead>